The Trojan Women: Plot

 Helen is supposed to suffer greatly as well: Menelaus arrives to take her back to Greece with him where a death sentence awaits her.
-Helen begs and tries to seduce her husband into sparing her life.
-Menelaus remains resolved to kill her, but the audience watching the play knows that he will let her live and take her back.
-At the end of the play it is revealed that she is still alive; moreover, the audience knows from Telemachus' visit to Sparta in Homer's Odyssey that Menelaus continued to live with Helen as his wife after the Trojan War.
+Helen tries to convince Menelaus that Aphrodite was the cause of her betrayal and that she should not be punished, but Hecuba says that Helen is lying and has only ever been loyal to herself.
+While he remains resolved that he will slay her when they return to Greece, at the end of the play it is revealed that she is still alive; moreover, the audience knows from Telemachus' visit to Sparta in Homer's Odyssey that Menelaus continued to live with Helen as his wife after the Trojan War.

 In the end, Talthybius returns, carrying with him the body of little Astyanax on Hector's shield.
 Andromache's wish had been to bury her child herself, performing the proper rituals according to Trojan ways, but her ship had already departed.
 Talthybius gives the corpse to Hecuba, who prepares the body of her grandson for burial before they are finally taken off with Odysseus.

 Throughout the play, many of the Trojan women lament the loss of the land that reared them.
 Hecuba in particular lets it be known that Troy had been her home for her entire life, only to see herself as an old grandmother watching the burning of Troy, the death of her husband, her children, and her grandchildren before she will be taken as a slave to Odysseus.

+Themes and significance

+Hecuba: O my dear child, it is not the same to be alive and dead.
+The one is nothing but in the other there is hope.

+Andromache: Mother, listen to my argument, a powerful one, that I offer as a comfort to your heart.
+I say that never to have been is the same as death, but to die is better than to live in grief.
+The Trojan Women presents an anti-war narrative as it highlights the postwar experiences of the women left behind after the Trojan War.
+The women of Troy experience grief and suffering over the loss of their husbands and children.
+The tragedy also calls attention to how women were treated as commodities in antiquity by showing how they were divided among the remaining men as spoils of war.
+The character of Cassandra demonstrates how women were not listened to or taken seriously, but rather, seen as hysterical and irrational.

+Euripides' social commentary on the costs of war The Trojan Women has left a lasting legacy.
+Many of its themes still resonate with the public today, inspiring modern adaptations.